 The same goes for weight gain.
 Aim for 1 to 1.5 lbs per week.

-Do not change the amount of meals you consume.
+Do not change the number of meals you consume.
 You should still aim for 4-6 meals per day.
-This is critical as constant food consumption will keep your metabolism high as your body has to continuously keep digesting food throughout the day.
+This is critical.

 The higher the quality of the food, the more work your body has to do to digest and process it.